bacalhau-project/bacalhau/docs/examples/workload-onboarding/CUDA/index.md

 ```

 Instead of looping we use Vector addition using CUDA and allocate the memory in advance and copy the memory to the GPU
-using cudaMemcpy so that it can utilize the HBM (High Bandwith memory of the GPU)
+using cudaMemcpy so that it can utilize the HBM (High Bandwidth memory of the GPU)

 ```python